AK-Homberger/D1Mini-GasCounter/README.md

 For the Bresser sensor, everything is prepared correctly from the integration script.

-For a corretly working visualisation, please make sure to enable Influxdb logging in ioBroker for these objects:
+For a correctly working visualisation, please make sure to enable Influxdb logging in ioBroker for these objects:

 - javascript.0.Temperature
 - mqtt.0.InsideTemperature